Academic Credit for Military Training

-Veterans applying for admission must provide a copy of their DD 214 and an official ACE transcript if requesting transfer credit for military training.
+Veterans applying for admission must provide a copy of their official ACE transcript if requesting transfer credit for military training.
 The Director of Veterans Affairs can assist you with obtaining an ACE transcript.
 Academic credit for military training and education will only be evaluated after these documents have been reviewed.
 These documents will be reviewed on an individual basis and must receive approval from the Director of Veterans Affairs, who will consult with either the Chair of the University Core Committee or the applicable department chairperson when required.
 Credit will be considered for transfer to both the core curriculum and the student’s chosen degree program requirements.

 All ACE recommendations for lower-level and upper-level credit earned through military training will be evaluated for possible transfer credit.
 However, vocational or technical credit will not be accepted as transfer credit.
 The University accepts Defense Activity for Non-Traditional Education Support (DANTES) test scores based on ACE recommendations.
 For evaluation of DLPT scores, the University will utilize the ACE DLPT Credit by Exam Policy when determining how many credits to award.